TIBCOSoftware/snappy-cloud-tools/docker/README.md

 server1_1        bash -c sleep 10 && /opt/s ...
 Up      10334/tcp, 192.168.99.106:1527->1527/tcp, 1528/tcp, 4040/tcp, 7070/tcp, 7320/tcp, 8080/tcp
 snappy-lead1_1   bash -c sleep 20 && /opt/s ...
 Up      10334/tcp, 1527/tcp, 1528/tcp, 192.168.99.104:4040->4040/tcp, 7070/tcp, 7320/tcp, 8080/tcp
 ```
-Within few seconds cluster will be up and you will be able to make jdbc connections
+Within few seconds cluster will be up.

 ##Using Kubernetes

 Kubernetes is a container orchestration platform that you can use to manage and scale your running containers across multiple instances or within a hybrid-cloud environment
-This guide will assume that you already have kubectl and a Kubernetes cluster ready to go.
-All of the commands/templates/etc. provided should be customized to meet your personal requirements!

 **Prerequisites**